-The fourth input required for Exhibit 5 is the selected expenseto-indemnity ratio for each calendar year.
-A 50% expense-toindemnity ratio is selected for Insured 3 as shown on Exhibits 5.1 and 5.2 for all future calendar years.
+The fourth input required for Exhibit 5 is the selected expense-to-indemnity ratio for each calendar year.
+A 50% expense-to-indemnity ratio is selected for Insured 3 as shown on Exhibits 5.1 - 5.4 for all future calendar years.

 The expense-to-indemnity ratio for each insured in the sample should be based on several factors.
-The historical expenseto-indemnity ratio for the particular insured is a good starting point.
+The historical expense-to-indemnity ratio for the particular insured is a good starting point.
 However, other factors must also be considered.
 The existence of legal precedents for many once hotly debated legal issues relating to asbestos personal injury liability suggests a declining trend in defense costs.
 The likelihood of out of court settlements must also be considered.
-A systematic approach by the underlying insured defendant to settlement of asbestos cases, such as a matrix of specific dollar ranges for each disease, would suggest that more cases would settle than go to court, lowering defense costs.
-The Manville Personal Injury Settlement Trust utilizes such a matrix-type approach to settlement with specified dollar amounts by disease.
+A systematic approach by the underlying insured defendant to settlement of asbestos cases, such as a CCR or Johns-Manville matrix of specific dollar ranges for each disease, would suggest that more cases would settle than go to court, lowering defense costs.
 However, a Tier 3 or Tier 4 company increasingly being named in suits might start aggressively defending suits, thus raising defense costs.
-Each underlying insured must be examined carefully to determine reasonable expense-toindemnity ratios for each projected calendar year.
+Each underlying insured must be examined carefully to determine reasonable expense-to-indemnity ratios for each projected calendar year.

 The second step of the model is to allocate the projected aggregate ground-up indemnity and expense costs to policy years within the insured's coverage block.
 If an insured's actual coverage block is known, it should be used.
 Exhibit 6 presents the projected calendar year ground-up indemnity costs from Exhibit 5 spread across Insured 3's coverage block.
 Exhibit 7 differs from Exhibit 6 by including both indemnity and expense costs, calculated by applying the selected expense-to-indemnity ratios from Exhibit 5.
-Insured 3's coverage block includes 1960 through 1974.
+Insured 3's coverage block is 1960 through 1974.
 There is a chance that Insured 3 will pursue a coverage block of 1960-1984 to get more insurance coverage.
-Exhibits 6.1 through 10.1 and Exhibits 6.2 through 10.2 use the 15 year coverage block.
-To demonstrate the impact of a different coverage block selection, Exhibits 6.3 through 10.3 and Exhibits 6.4 through 10.4 use a coverage block selection of 25 years, 1960 through 1984.
+Exhibits 6.1 - 10.1 and Exhibits 6.2 - 10.2 use the 15 year coverage block.
+To demonstrate the impact of a different coverage block selection, Exhibits 6.3 - 10.3 and Exhibits 6.4 - 10.4 use a coverage block selection of 25 years, 1960 through 1984.